 Under the terms of his employment agreement, we pay the commuting costs for Mr. Sullivan to spend his business time at our corporate headquarters in Malvern, PA.
-In addition, under his offer letter Mr. Furlong is entitled to commuting costs reimbursement and relocation assistance until July 19, 2021, including reimbursement for weekly round-trip coach class airfare to Malvern, PA; reimbursement of certain related travel expenses; a temporary housing allowance in Malvern of up to \$2,000 per month; relocation assistance for expenses associated with moving household goods and automobile to the Malvern, PA area; and a tax gross-up payment to offset any tax liability Mr. Furlong incurs as a result of any reimbursed relocation expenses.
+In addition, Mr. Furlong is entitled to commuting costs reimbursement, including reimbursement for weekly round-trip coach class airfare to Malvern, PA; reimbursement of certain related travel expenses; a housing allowance in Malvern of up to \$2,000 per month; and a tax gross-up payment to offset any tax liability Mr. Furlong incurs as a result of any reimbursed relocation expenses.